mathkimchi/singularity/DEVLOG.md

 This is the first time I am running an app that holds another app.

 Now, I am going to give the holder two applets and switch between them.

+2026-01-19 10:04PM

+A system where applets return the display instead of updating shared memory would be philosophically more elegant, and would trivially support the updating shared memory method, but in practice, this would be bottleneck paradise.

+Anyways, I want to implement the tree hierarchy aspect of singularity.
+Specifically, the UI of it: the Quick Map.
+I have kind of been dreading this, because this is the make-or-break aspect of singularity.

+I sketched out an example of what this would look like on my iPad.
+In the final form, I imagine two main parts: the treeview and the selected view preview.
+There will also be a plucked root view.
+But the main feature is the treeview, so I'll implement only that for the MVP.
+(Treeview without space like preview; I'm making up this word.)

+The fact that there is no elegant interpretation/explanation of the tree view makes me sad.
+But whatevs.